NUT Solutions in Einstein-Maxwell-scalar-Gauss-Bonnet Gravity: Taub-NUT-de Sitter (TNdS) geometry and Einstein-Maxwell-scalar-Gauss-Bonnet theory

 Without loss of generality we can take $n>0$; results for $n<0$ can be obtained by reversing the signs of $t$ and $ \phi $.
 We should also note that TB$^{-}$\ does not exist for $\left| n\right| <n_{c}=.2658\,\ell $\ since the function $\xi^{-}(\tau )$ gets two additional larger real roots.
 This hinders the periodicity condition.

 The metric \eqref{eqn:TBDS} is free of any type of curvature singularities.
 In fact, we find that the invariants $R_{\mu \nu \rho \lambda }R^{\mu \nu \rho \lambda }$\ and $\sqrt{ -g}R_{\mu \nu }^{\quad \alpha \beta }\epsilon _{\alpha \beta \rho \lambda }R^{\mu \nu \rho \lambda }$ are finite everywhere.
 However NUT-charged spacetimes in general have quasiregular singularities.
 These singularities are the end points of incomplete and inextendable geodesics.
 On these geodesics the Riemann tensor and its derivatives remain finite, in all parallelly propagated orthonormal frames of references \cite{Kon}.
 Moreover, TB$^{\pm }$ have the cosmological singularities.
 In fact, a well-known conjecture \cite{bala} states that the scalar Riemann curvature invariants diverge, to form timelike regions of geodesic incompleteness, whenever the conserved mass of the spacetime becomes positive.
 This means the mass of spacetime becomes larger than the zero mass for pure dS.
 In what follows in this article, we consider the Lorentzian signature of geometry \eqref{eqn:TBDS} without any cosmological constant and try to find proper and regular solutions for the metric functions in the context of EMsGB theory.
-To our knowledge this article is the first which shows the existence of Nutty solutions in the EMsGB theory.
+To our knowledge this article is the first which shows the existence of Nutty solutions in the EMsGB theory. {The Lorentzian signature of geometry \eqref{eqn:TBDS} can be obtained by performing a double analytical continuation of the NUT charge and coordinates $\psi$, as given by $n\rightarrow -iN,\psi \rightarrow it$.
+Hence in the absence of any cosmological constant, we find the Lorentzian signature of the geometry \eqref{eqn:TBDS}, as